Never Skip a Callback in Your Tests

 rspec spec/features/some_spec.rb # fails, wtf!

-Upon inspection, it turned out that our factory girl is producing a non-paid account, when asked for a paid account.
+Upon looking into it, it turned out that our factory girl is producing a non-paid account when asked for a paid account.

 pry> FactoryGirl.create(:paid_account).subscription.paid?